Characterizing the Global Crowd Workforce: A Cross-Country Comparison of Crowdworker Demographics: Survey

 \section{Survey}

-In order to provide insights into the characteristics of the international crowd workforce, we conducted a large survey in ten different countries and at two points in time on the CrowdFlower platform.
+In order to provide insights into the characteristics of the international crowd workforce, we conducted a large survey in ten different countries on the CrowdFlower platform.
+To gain insights into the stability of the distributions of the different characteristics, we repeated the survey after eight months.